-Do you worry about work constantly when you’re at home, or feel anxious and tense even about small events?
+Do you worry constantly or feel anxious and tense even over small events?

-Does your apprehension make it tricky to get on with regular life and enjoy each day?
+Does anxiety make it tricky to get on with regular life and enjoy each day?

-It’s important to know you are not alone.
+Also, it might help to understand that you're not alone.
 According to the National Alliance on Mental Illness, 40 million adults, or 18% of Americans, experience an anxiety disorder.
 The good news?
-There is help.
+There's help.

 - Constant feelings of dread

-– A pounding heart, the racing heightened by the slightest of frights
+- A pounding heart, the racing heightened by the slightest fright

 - Physical symptoms like headaches, sweating, shakes and jumpiness, trouble concentrating, a frequent need to urinate and stomach uneasiness

 Or if you often think...